DeuxHuitHuit/system_log_link/README.md

 Version: 1.0

-## Only adds a link to the system log in the backend system menu! ##
+### Only adds a link to the system log in the backend system menu! ###

+Turns out Symphony has a simpler way to look at the current log then via FTP!
+But there are no links to it!
+Give me the link!

 ### REQUIREMENTS ###